django-tastypie/django-tastypie/docs/cookbook.rst

 Using Non-PK Data For Your URLs
 -------------------------------

-By convention, ``ModelResource``s usually expose the detail endpoints utilizing the primary key of the ``Model`` they represent.
+By convention, ``ModelResource``'s usually expose the detail endpoints utilizing the primary key of the ``Model`` they represent.
 However, this is not a strict requirement.
 Each URL can take other named URLconf parameters that can be used for the lookup.